English (ENGL)

 Prerequisites: WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C.

-ENGL A311 Writing and Rhetoric in Public Life 3 Credits
+ENGL A311 Writing in Public Life 3 Credits

-Advanced study of technical writing principles, practices and genres.
-Extensive practice in designing, revising and editing print and electronic documents.
+Introduces advanced study of technical writing principles, practices, and genres.
+Utilizes extensive practice in designing, revising, and editing print and electronic documents.

 Prerequisites: WRTG A211 with a minimum grade of C or WRTG A212 with a minimum grade of C or WRTG A213 with a minimum grade of C or WRTG A214 with a minimum grade of C or WRTG A2W with a minimum grade of C.